-The principal amortizations and interest payments, including the US\$164 million of the 9.75% coupon bonds due in July were hedged using an FX rate of \$2,813 pesos per dollar and the US\$50 million ECP Program Note due in October are hedged using an FX rate around \$3,900 per dollar, resulting in less cash flow needs in pesos today.
+The principal amortizations and interest payments, including the US\$164 million of the 9.75% coupon bonds due in July were hedged using an FX rate of \$2,883 pesos per dollar and the US\$50 million ECP Program Note due in October are hedged using an FX rate around \$3,900 per dollar, resulting in less cash flow needs in pesos today.
 The cash flow needs of the company will be addressed by closing and disbursing new sources of funding for \$663 Bn pesos.
-According to the table we just presented, as of the end of December we will have secured new sources of funding for \$408 Bn pesos, or the equivalent to 61.5% of the total real cash flow needs for 2022.
+According to the table we just presented, as of the end of the IQ 2022 we have secured new sources of funding for \$428 Bn pesos, or the equivalent to 65% of the net cash flow needs for 2022.